-Search algorithms are algorithms designed to search for or retrieve elements from a data structure, where they are stored.
+Search algorithms are designed to search for or retrieve elements from a data structure, where they are stored.
 They are essential to access desired elements in a data structure and retrieve them when a need arises.
 A vital aspect of search algorithms is Path Finding, which is used to find paths that can be taken to traverse from one point to another, by finding the most optimum route.

-In this tutorial titled ‘A* Algorithm - An Introduction To The powerful search algorithm’, you will be dealing with the A* algorithm, which is a search algorithm that finds the shortest path between two points.
+In this tutorial on the A* algorithm, you will learn about the A* algorithm, a search algorithm that finds the shortest path between two points.

 AI Engineer Master's ProgramExplore Program